surma/surma.dev/content/postits/arm64.md

 ---

-I learned a bit of arm64 (aarch64) and of course had to write it on the bare metal.
+I learned a bit of arm64 (aarch64) and wanted to write it for the bare metal.

 <!-- more -->

-I wanted to understand the machine code WebAssembly runtimes like [v8] or [wasmtime] emit on my MacBook Air M1, and for that learned arm64 assembly (a bit).
+I wanted to understand, analyze and scrutinize the machine code WebAssembly runtimes like [v8] or [wasmtime] emit on my MacBook Air M1.
+To that end I learned arm64 assembly (...a bit).
 My colleague [Saúl Cabrera][saul] recommended "Programming with 64-Bit ARM Assembly Language" by Stephen Smith, and I can only echo that recommendation.

 <figure>